 Bilateral Economic Relations

 Under the multilateral U.S.-Pacific Islands tuna fisheries treaty, the U.S. grants $18 million per year to Pacific island parties, including Solomon Islands, for access by licensed U.S. fishing vessels.
-U.S. trade with Solomon Islands is very limited.
+U.S. trade with Solomon Islands is limited.

 Solomon Islands' Membership in International Organizations